 - 1. Eligibility: Agencies must identify specific training and get OEO approval before sending contractors; and the contractor must have a signed retention agreement in place with the agency. - 2.
 Out-of- State Travel: Contractors can be reimbursed up to \$250 per attendee per day of training.
 This is for a full day training or a half day of training but does not apply to travel days where training does not occur. - 3.
 In-State Travel: All training that takes place in South Carolina is considered in-state, regardless of the contractor's base of operation.
 Contractors can be reimbursed up to \$35/hr per attendee with a maximum per day of \$280 per attendee. - 4.
-Documentation: To receive this reimbursement, contractors must submit an agenda outlining the dates and duration of the training as well as registration and travel (for out of state) costs to indicate their attendance.
+Documentation: To receive this reimbursement, contractors must submit an agenda outlining the dates and duration of the training as well as registration and travel costs to indicate their attendance.
+Visual confirmation of attendance by subgrantee or OEO staff can also serve as verification of attendance for in-state conferences.
 Contractors must receive written (email, correspondence on agency letterhead, etc.) permission to attend trainings. - 5.
 Paying the reimbursement: Agencies are encouraged to agree on how to pay the reimbursement to ensure that the Contractors receive the training needed.
 Agencies can divide the reimbursement evenly amongst the agencies that the contractor works for, or they may divide it based on the amount of work done for each agency; or they may come to some other understanding.
 If agencies have any issues regarding how to pay the reimbursement, please contact OEO.
 The object of these reimbursements is to get the network all the training it needs.
 This reimbursement along with other reimbursements for travel, lodging, registration, and per diem must be paid out of Training and Technical Assistance funds (either DOE, IIJA (BIL), or LWAP).